GHR Education Quick Apply Search Jobs Log In

 Coordination: Your bedside nursing experience has made you an expert at juggling multiple tasks and ensuring smooth care coordination.
 This expertise will be essential when coordinating care plans, appointments, and referrals across different healthcare settings.

-While not always mandatory, pursuing relevant certifications demonstrates your commitment to the field and builds upon your qualifications in the job market.
-While certification requirements vary, all have requirements regarding years of experience.
 Check the application requirements of the certification that interests you prior to applying.
 Here are some options to explore:

-What Does an RN Case Manager Do?
+Key Responsibilities of an RN Case Manager

 Case managers are the glue that holds the healthcare system together.
 Their core responsibilities revolve around ensuring coordinated, quality care, while also considering cost-effectiveness.
 Here's a breakdown of their typical duties: